chris-short/chrisshort.net/content/about/index.md

 draft = false
 title = "About Chris Short"
 slug = "about"
+ShowTOC = false
 aliases = [
     "bio",
     "biography"
 ]

 +++

+If you need to get in touch with me, please reach out via the [Contact](/contact/) page.

 ## Tagline